AIS-Wi-Fi transponder less then 590 euros

 • Mini-USB (watertight)

-For a lower price 590 EUR, it has a relatively unprotected box (IPX2) and does not provide antenna splitter (Brand).
+For a price less than 590 euros, We have a relatively unprotected case (IPX2) and does not provide antenna splitter (splitter).
 The GPS receiver is integrated and the WiFi module allows the reception of AIS targets on tablets and smartphones with the appropriate applications.
-It operates also as accepting up to WiFi access point 10 concurrent connections (Version 2).
-SD-Card reader also allows backup of AIS data.
-It will still add a passive GPS antenna (65 €) and a splitter (³) Cubo-161 if you are using your VHF radio antenna (180 €).
+It also operates as a WiFi access point accepting up to 10 simultaneous connections (Version 2).
+An SD-Card reader also allows AIS data to be saved.
+However, a passive GPS antenna will have to be added (65 €) and a splitter (³) Cubo-161 if you are using your VHF radio antenna (180 €).
 The configuration have to be done only from a Windows PC.

 ———